 If you like the idea of pumpkin at Thanksgiving, but aren’t too crazy about pumpkin pie, a pumpkin ice cream dessert is a nice alternative.
-You get your pumpkin, ice cream and cookies all in one!
+With Spiced Pumpkin Ice Cream Squares, you get your pumpkin, ice cream and cookies all in one!
 The only thing missing is chocolate, but if you’re like me you’ll find ways to make up for it.

 This easy frozen dessert recipe is one I usually pull out around the holidays.
 It serves up to 18 people when made in a 9×13 inch dish, but I usually halve it and prepare it in an 8 inch square pan as a weeknight dessert.
 Another little trick is lining the pan with plastic wrap before assembling.